-The launch of a new counselling and mediation service aims to help support families deal with the complex issues of ageing.
-The Elder Relationship Service, run by Relationships Australia and supported by federal government funding, was launched this month.
+The new Elder Relationship Service is run by Relationships Australia and supported by federal government funding and aims to help support families deal with the complex issues of ageing.
 The service will run as a pilot for 12 months in Canberra ACT, Wagga Wagga NSW, Kew VIC, Adelaide SA, Launceston TAS and Moreton Bay QLD.
 Relationships Australia national executive officer, Alison Brook, said the service would help families have difficult conversations and resolve differences in ways that improve relationships.
-“It’s a common story as we age that family conflict emerges around significant health issues, where older parents will live or how estates will be divided,” Brook said: “We also want to support families to plan for future medical, health, financial or living arrangements and make decisions that protect the interests, rights and safety of all family members. ”People can attend the new service on their own, with their partner or extended family.
+“It’s a common story as we age that family conflict emerges around significant health issues, where older parents will live or how estates will be divided,” Brook said: “We also want to support families to plan for future medical, health, financial or living arrangements and make decisions that protect the interests, rights and safety of all family members”. ”People can attend the new service on their own, with their partner or extended family.
 The Elder Relationship Service will be staffed by trained counsellors and mediators with specific skills in elder services.
 To find out more about the Elder Relationship Service, call 1300 364 277.

 The South Australian Office for the Ageing (OFTA) has developed a public awareness campaign on safeguarding the rights of older South Australians and elder abuse.
 The campaign aims to safeguard older people against elder abuse and to help the South Australian community to recognise the signs and to take action if they suspect abuse is occurring.

-Family Mediation and Counselling Victoria and Benetas are launching the Seniors Mediation Program.
+Family Mediation and Counselling Victoria and Benetas have launched a Seniors Mediation Program.
 Seniors Mediation is a unique type of mediation for elderly people and their families that uses a non-adversarial approach to resolving conflict or making important decisions.
-Please RSVP for catering purposes by Monday 1 June to email@example.com
+Contact: firstname.lastname@example.org